Banks, credit reallocation, and creative destruction (with C. Keuschnigg and M. Kogler)

 CEPR Discussion Paper No.19996

-Latest version: February 2025 [LINK]
+Latest version: March 2025 [LINK]

 We introduce a model of endogenous growth and firm dynamics with soft budget constraints.
 Firms differ in innovation speed and slower firms need additional financing to eventually innovate.
 As creditors cannot anticipate refinancing needs in advance nor credibly commit to withholding future refinancing, a Soft Budget Constraint Syndrome emerges, causing excessive entry by slow firms and crowding out potentially more efficient innovators.
 The resulting trade-off between positive effects of budget constraint softening on innovation by incumbents and slow-type entrants versus negative effects on entry by fast innovators generates a hump-shaped relationship between refinancing costs and aggregate growth.
 Calibrating the model to French firm-level data, we assess the aggregate growth impact of budget constraint softening triggered by the post–financial crisis decline in observed interest payments.
 Our model can generate about three-fifths of the observed drop in aggregate growth rates, of which 64\% is driven by a direct effect through incumbent innovation and enhanced firm entry, and the remaining 36\% arises from shifts in the firm size distribution induced by budget constraint softening.